kiyoshisasano/agent-pld-metrics/pld_runtime/README.md

 | **controllers/** | Runtime governance logic                             | MAY route actions; MUST NOT mutate events |
 | **logging/**     | Structured session traces, replay-supporting formats | MUST preserve event ordering              |
 | **failover/**    | Recovery, retry, and mitigation logic                | SHOULD treat recovery conservatively      |

 ---

+#### Built-in Drift Detection (Runtime v2.0)

+The `detection/` module includes a small set of **experimental, Level-5 detectors** intended for demonstration and evaluation purposes.

+Current implementations:

+- `SchemaComplianceDetector` — detects missing required fields in structured payloads
+- `SimpleKeywordDetector` — detects prohibited or conflicting patterns in text input

+These detectors do not alter Level 1–3 semantics.
+They simply observe runtime signals and emit PLD-compliant `drift_detected` events.

+They are optional: systems may use them as-is, extend them, or replace them entirely.

+---